ENERGY SOLUTIONS

 The customer charge recovers the costs associated with maintenance of the lines, poles, transformers, conductor, meters and other electric infrastructure supporting the delivery of power.
 The customer charge also recovers costs associated with customer service, billing services, insurance, tree trimming, storm hardening activities and a variety of other expenses associated with the delivery of power.
 The customer charge is represented as a line item on the monthly bill (and is subject to change based on Board Approval).
 The practice of collecting this fee is an industry standard for electric companies.
 SECO Energy’s rate tariff and associated customer charges are approved by the Florida Public Service Commission.

+The Customer Charge reflects the cost of delivering power and maintaining infrastructure based on the number of days in the billing cycle.
 The costs of virtually everything required to operate a modern electrical system have been increasing rapidly.
 Wholesale energy costs have risen as have those associated with maintaining our distribution infrastructure.
 Following the principles of prudent financial management, SECO conducts periodic cost studies to ensure proper alignment with our rates.
 SECO continuously seeks ways to navigate rising construction, maintenance, energy and labor costs, providing its members with top-notch customer service and outage response times.

 What is the Power Cost Adjustment aka Hot Bucks?